meggie2002/Analyzing-Calgary-311-Service-Requests/README.md

 Requests are higher on weekends, mainly coming from Email and Social Media, with few from the web.
 The volume of requests peaked in mid-2023, dipped, rose slightly in 2024, then steadily dropped.
 Roads and Water Services have the longest delays, showing bottlenecks.
 The Finance department is the most engaged in addressing requests.

 ## SUGGESTIONS

-1. address the identified bottlenecks in Roads and Water Services, we recommend increasing resources and improving processes in these areas to reduce delays
+1. Address the identified bottlenecks in Roads and Water Services, we recommend increasing resources and improving processes in these areas to reduce delays
 2. Considering the seasonal peaks and weekend surges in service requests, it is essential to plan for increased staffing and resource allocation during these times.
 3. Although this analysis provides valuable insights, further investigation into the specific causes of delays in infrastructure services is needed to develop more targeted solutions.

-## CONTRIBUTORS
-- [Anitha Joseph]
-- [Jincy Thomas]